CTV/OTT Programmatic Advertising

 Unlike CTV, OTT advertising is the targeting of a marketing audience on online streaming platforms that provide OTT TV media shows.
 As a user streams onto the television, this is known as using OTT and CTV.

 OTT advertising ideally is like any other form of internet advertising.
 Except the users see the ads as they are using the OTT platform over the internet.
 Some of the most common platforms include Hulu, Netflix and HBO Now.

 OTT platforms are installed via a CTV device or preinstalled on a TV or Smart TV.
 In this way, advertisers will maximize targeting users with CTV advertising on OTT platforms.
 Here are a few additional reasons why advertisers will benefit from the true programmatic OTT definition on CTV devices:

 1. Reduced Advertising Costs

 Before CTV companies included OTT platforms on their devices, advertisers had to pay for advertising on OTT and CTV platforms separately.
 According to recent data, most advertisers pay approximately $9 billion for advertising on platforms such as Hulu.
 For CTV advertising they would then have to part with approximately $8.2 billion.
-However, with better targeting strategies thanks to programmatic advertising and the combination of OTT AND CTV, advertisers can spend significantly less.
+However, with better-targeting strategies thanks to programmatic advertising and the combination of OTT and CTV, advertisers can spend significantly less.
 This is because they get to have control over the ads they run and where they are posted.
-Plus the combination of both services makes them one entity thus cutting down in double-spending.
+Plus the combination of both services makes them one entity thus cutting down on double-spending.

 2. Wider Reach

-CTV AND OTT advertising is proving to be an essential part of any marketing strategy out there.
+CTV and OTT advertising are proving to be an essential part of any marketing strategy out there.
 With the two being key game changers in programmatic advertising, CTV and OTT have the potential to reach over 300 million people when combined.
 Since advertising is also in a controlled space, programmatic advertising can reach a larger cohort of people.